Javier-Sinuka/ion-core-/README.md

 ## Preliminary Notes

 Ion-core assumes the typical Linux OS installation location for `make` and `gcc`.
-It has not been tested for FreeBSD and MacOS.
-Future releases will update and test on these platforms.

 Each ion-core version is designed to work with the corresponding version of ION Open Source release, e.g., ion-core 4.1.2 uses the ION open-source release version 4.1.2 as its sources.